 When you ask ISL+ to apply some function f to an argument a, you usually get some value v.
-If you evaluate (f a) again, you get v again.The function application may also loop forever or signal an error, but let’s ignore these possibilities for now.
-We also ignore random, which is the only real exception to this rule.
-As a matter of fact, you get the same result no matter how often you request the evaluation of (f a).
+If you evaluate (f a) again, you get v again.
+As a matter of fact, you get v no matter how often you request the evaluation of (f a).The function application may also loop forever or signal an error, but we ignore these possibilities.
+We also ignore random, which is the true exception to this rule.
 Whether the function is applied for the first time or the hundredth time, whether the application is located in DrRacket’s interactions area or inside the function itself, doesn’t matter.
 The function works according to its purpose statement, and that’s all you need to know.

 This principle of context-independence plays a critical role in the design